This chapter explains the key elements of Solaris Trusted Extensions. This chapter covers the following topics:

-In Trusted JDS, the trusted stripe has two additional elements:
+In Trusted GNOME, the trusted stripe has two additional elements:

-The current account name – At the right of the trusted symbol, displays the name of the owner of new processes in the workspace.
-If the account is a role account, a hat icon precedes the role name.
+The current user name or role name – At the right of the trusted symbol, displays the name of the owner of new processes in the workspace.

 Labeled windows – Displays the labels of all windows in the workspace.